RudyChin/face_swap_docker/readme.md

 ### Demo

-Launch the docker image by `sudo ./run.sh cpu`
+Launch the docker image by `sudo ./run.sh`